 2 cups flour (I use Cup4Cup for a gluten-free version)

 1/2 tsp ground cinnamon

 1 cups unsweetened flaked coconut

 Preheat oven to 375 degrees.
 Line two baking sheets with parchment paper.

 In a standing mixer with a paddle attachment, cream the butter and sugar.
 (Start mixing at the lowest speed so the sugar stays in the bowl.)
 After mixing, let the sugar and butter sit for 10 minutes.

 Add the eggs and vanilla to the butter mixture.
 Mix well.
-In a small bowl whisk together the flour, baking powder, baking soda and salt.
+In a small bowl whisk together the flour, baking powder, baking soda, salt and spices.
 Slowly add the dry ingredients to the wet and stir gently to incorporate.
 Fold in the oats, coconut and walnuts.

 Scoop little mounds of dough onto the baking sheets (one dozen per sheet).
+I use a small cookie scoop for this.
 Bake for 10-12 minutes until lightly golden on top.
 Let the cookies cool on a rack before munching.